brianhouse/art_and_code/resources/processing_cheat_sheet.md

 # Python Mode for Processing Cheat Sheet

-Arguments to functions can be numbers or variables, and the variables can be named anything—the order is what matters.
-Below, the arguments are named descriptively in order to explain how the function works.
+Arguments to functions can be numbers or variables.
+Below, the arguments are named descriptively in order to explain how the function works, but remember that variables can be named anything—the order is what matters.

 ### Canvas
 - `size(width, height)` set canvas size in pixels
 - `background(color)` set window background color
-- `pixelDensity(2)` make all lines smoother on some displays

 ### Shapes